UT-ADL/autoware_mini_practice/practice_6/README.md

 When driving behind a moving object, it is important to maintain a safe following distance.
 The higher the speed, the greater the distance should be.
 To achieve this, we will modify the distance between the ego vehicle and the obstacle and call it `target_distances`.
 This will be used for target velocity calculation.

 Imagine that we will subtract a part from the actual distance between the ego vehicle and the car.
 The effect would be as if the ego vehicle were closer to a car, and the calculated target velocity would also be smaller.
-* We will find the subtracted distance by `self.braking_reaction_time * collision_point_velocities` (this also only applies for collision points with category `4` - moving objects, so you can modify formula to `self.braking_reaction_time * collision_point_velocities * (collision_point_categories == 4)`).
+* We will find the subtracted distance by `self.braking_reaction_time * collision_point_velocities`.
-* resulting `target_distances` will be used to calculate `target_velocities`.
+* The resulting `target_distances` will be used to calculate `target_velocities`.

 There is one issue we need to address.
-Objects moving towards us have negative speeds (e.g. -40km/h).
+Objects moving towards us have negative speeds (e.g., -40 km/h).
-* it means that when calculating `target_distances` we need to take `abs()` of the speed: `self.braking_reaction_time * abs(collision_point_velocities) * (collision_point_categories == 4)`
+* it means that when calculating `target_distances` we need to take `abs()` of the speed: `self.braking_reaction_time * abs(collision_point_velocities)`
-* and in the target velocity calculation, when done in a vectorized manner, we need to replace all negative speeds with 0 like this: `np.maximum(0, object_velocities)` because in the formula, they are squared, and we would lose the "direction" information.
+* and in the target velocity calculation, when done in a vectorized manner, we need to replace all negative speeds with 0 like this: `np.maximum(0, collision_point_velocities)` because in the formula, they are squared, and we would lose the "direction" information.

 ##### Instructions

-1. Add calculation of `target_distances` and don't forget to add `abs()` and categories filtering for collision points velocities
+1. Add calculation of `target_distances` and don't forget to add `abs()` for collision points velocities
-2. Adjust calculation for `target_velocities`
+2. Adjust the calculation for `target_velocities`
     - replace previous distance with new `target_distances`
-    - add `object_velocities` to the calculation
+    - Add `collision_point_velocities` to the calculation

 ##### Validation
 * Run `roslaunch autoware_mini_practice_solutions practice_6_bag.launch use_tracking:=true`
 * Place the destination further away and observe if the target_velocity looks more logical
-* Verify that everything works without errors and also with static obstacles
+* Verify that everything works without errors and with static obstacles
-* run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch use_tracking:=true` place multiple obstacles, remove them and place them again.
+* run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch use_tracking:=true` place multiple obstacles, remove them, and place them again.
 There should be no errors when doing this.

-## 9. Add goal point as a collision point!
+## 9. Add a goal point as a collision point!

 As the last step, we will add a goal point as a collision point.
 There are two things that we want to achieve:
-* Ego vehicle should decrease speed when approaching the goal point and should not overshoot it
+* The ego vehicle should decrease speed when approaching the goal point and should not overshoot it
-* We will use the same braking (deceleration) logic that we use for objects, goal points, and, later, stop lines (traffic lights).
+* We will use the same braking (deceleration) logic for objects, goal points, and, later, stop lines (traffic lights).
 * We do not need to change `simple_speed_planner.py` code, but we need to modify the `collision_points_manager.py` node to add the goal point as a collision point.

 ##### Instructions

-1. Add a new parameter to the init function of `collision_points_manager.py` node - `self.braking_safety_distance_goal` that you read to the node from the config file:
+1. Add a new parameter to the init function of `collision_points_manager.py` node - `self.braking_safety_distance_goal` that you read from the config file:
-2. Create a new subscriber that subscribes to the global path, and extracts goal waypoint from it, saving it in the parameter of the class.
+2. Create a new subscriber that subscribes to the global path and extracts the goal waypoint from it, saving it as a class parameter.
-3. In the main `path_callback` function, add the processing of the goal waypoint as another collision point that manager publishes.
+3. In the main `path_callback` function, add the processing of the goal waypoint as another collision point that the manager publishes.
    - Check if the goal point is within the buffered local path. (hint: use Shapely `touches` function)
    - Correctly initialize the `distance_to_stop=self.braking_safety_distance_goal` and `deceleration_limit=np.inf` values.
 The `category` should be set to `1` for the goal point.
 4. Modify your logic about handling the exceptions in `collision_points_manager` node - it should still publish collision points if either goal point is present, or obstacles are present, but not publish anything when there is no extracted local path.